 The BFI is keen to build on the work already taking place in the film exhibition sector and to encourage those not yet integrating environmental considerations into their planning to do so.

 Producing and publishing an organisational strategy is a great way of formalising your commitment and promoting sustainable practices.
-Some inspiring examples we have found include Scott Cinemas, HOME, Tyneside Cinema, Curzon and Depot.
+Some inspiring examples we have found include Scott Cinemas, HOME, Coventry UK City of Culture 2021, Curzon and Depot.